|Workbench Release 1.0, version 30.?? (Kickstart version 30.x, NTSC only)

 - NTSC only; no PAL support

 - A version of Basic called "ABasiC" and a program called "AmigaTutor" were included (see notes below) Workbench 1.0 (and 1.1) did not show the icon during a drag.
-The pointer changed into a red circle/crosshair, which is visible in this grab (inside the Trashcan icon).
+The pointer changed into a red circle/crosshair—visible in the screenshot below (inside the Trashcan icon).
 Richard Wagenführer notes that the following is found in the Kickstart 1.0 datafile: